 Ribbon: the common term for the Microsoft Fluent® User Interface used in Microsoft Office applications from Office 2007 onwards.
 The ribbon consists of a number of tabs, each tab being divided up into Groups containing buttons or other controls.
 The state of the controls in the currently displayed ribbon is maintained by calling update events for all controls that are currently visible, so that an Add-in can set controls to be enabled or disabled according to the current document and selection.
 Add-ins can add extra command groups to the existing Mindjet 11 ribbon tabs, but cannot directly access any commands or controls in tabs that they do not own, so it is not possible to hijack an existing feature and repurpose it.

 Sax Basic: the macro language used by MindManager X5 to MindManager 2012 inclusive.
+See also WinWrap Basic.

 Selection: the current selection of document objects in each document can vary from nothing selected up to a mixture of different object types, and any code that reads the user selection must cope with a range of conditions.
 Mindjet 11 fires an event each time the selection changes.
 The user selection can also be modified through the API.